borntofrappe/game-development/06 Angry Birds/Prep/Physics Collision Callback/README.md

 function beginContact(f1, f2, contact) end
 ```

-This is used for instance to acquire the coordinates of the actual collision.
+The object is helpful for instance to acquire the coordinates of the actual collision.

 ```lua
 function beginContact(f1, f2, contact)